greenglobal/ppsloop/README.md

 #### init(data)

 Start initializing with given data.
+This method can be called just once.
+The second call does nothing.

 ```
 PPSW.init(data);